Affordable divorce in Chicago, Illinois. Is it possible? What does a divorce cost in Chicago, Illinois?

 Your future income.

 The moment after the divorce is finalized is always your net income nadir and the peak of your expenses.
 Why?
-Because you were probably trying to prove to your ex and the court that you didn’t make much money and had lots of expenses in order to minimize or maximize the support you’d pay or receive.
+Because you were probably trying to prove to your ex and the court that you didn’t make much money and a lot of expenses in order to minimize or maximize the support you’d pay or receive.

 Your income will only get better in the future.
 Your expenses will only reduce as you age out of maintenance and your children age out of child support.